raspberrypilearning/sleep-tracker/en/step_1.md

 You will:
 + Use your micro:bit to monitor your sleep movements
 + Use variables to track your sleep movements
-+ Display the movements on the micro:bit's LEDs
++ Display the number of movements on the micro:bit's LEDs
 + Use buttons and logic to reset the tracker and control the brightness of the LED display
 + Use a loop to create an animation
 + Organise your code using a function